by ShibaShake

 Note – If you change permalink settings, you may need to flush your previous rewrite rules before the new changes will take effect.

-To do this, you want to add the flush_rules function call to your plugin deactivation function.
+To do this, you want to add the flush_rules function call to your plugin activation and deactivation function.

 // add to your plugin deactivation function